Prince Louis of Liechtenstein

-Prince Aloys Franz de Paula Maria (18 November 1846 – 25 March 1920), known in English as Prince Louis was an Austrian politician and member of the House of Liechtenstein.
+Prince Aloys Franz de Paula Maria of Liechtenstein (18 November 1846 – 25 March 1920), known in English as Prince Louis, was an Austrian politician and member of the House of Liechtenstein.
 He was a deputy in the Austrian Imperial Council from 1878 to 1889 and 1891 to 1911.
-From 1910 to 1918 he chaired the Christian Social Party, in 1912 he was appointed to the House of Lords.
+From 1910 to 1918 he chaired the Christian Social Party.
+In 1912 he was appointed to the House of Lords.
 His commitment to social reforms in the spirit of the "Workers' Pope" Leo XIII and his social encyclical Rerum novarum earned him the nickname "Red Prince" (der rote Prinz).

 Early life

 He was born as the son of Prince Franz de Paula of Liechtenstein (1802-1887) and his wife, Countess Julia Potocka.
 Louis was younger brother of Prince Alfred of Liechtenstein and first cousin of Johann II, Prince of Liechtenstein.